roman-milk/roman-milk.github.io/making-mother-my-slut.md

  Kip moved to her back, massaging the muscles pushing her thumbs in and working them around, sliding her hands down her sides, paying particular attention to the sides of mom's full breasts.

  When Kips hands massages the soft skin on the side of mothers tits, mom moaned a little louder.
 Kip smiled knowing mother was getting turned on.
 I laughed at myself knowing mother was already fucking horny before Kip started.
-Report_Story #2